Grow Well Guides

 Soil

-When planted into the ground Tulips like a free draining soil that is rich in organic matter.
+When planted into the ground, tulips like a free draining soil that is rich in organic matter.
 To improve the organic content in your soil, break up the soil and add Kings Compost and Kings Sheep Pellets then mix together well.
 If planting into a pot, plant in a free-draining mix without water storage crystals such as Tui Bulb Mix or Kings Potting Mix.

 Plant